About Kind News™

 Education Advisors and Contributors

-Education & Marketing Coordinator for RedRover, writer for Kind News magazine
+Project Coordinator II for RedRover, writer and editor for Kind News magazine

-Project Coordinator for RedRover, writer and editor for Kind News magazine
+Program and Community Coordinator II for RedRover, writer and editor for Kind News magazine